 Although we are a popular tourist site, we are primarily an educational facility dedicated to helping children, particularly those in Appalachia, achieve their highest potential.

 We have developed programs for all age groups which follow the Ohio educational standards.
-Our tours include an educational video concerning John Glenn’s life and contributions to our country, living history with trained actors on the main floor of the home, and guided tours through the four bedrooms on the second floor that are filled with memorabilia from John’s lifetime, including his bedroom.
+Our tours include an educational video concerning John Glenn’s life and contributions to our country, living history with trained actors on the main floor of the home, and guided tours of special exhibits on the second floor, including John’s bedroom and our Annie Gallery.

 The most important thing we can do is inspire young minds and to advance the kind of science, math and technology education that will help youngsters take us to the next phase of space travel. – John Glenn